matiasvergaras/final-reality-matiasvergaras/README.md

 That is, **all the methods related to magic attacks and adverse states were removed.** They will be re-implemented in the future, once we have delved further into the course.

 The equipping process is carried out via double dispatch, as we described before.
-Similar for the normal attacks, but we have added the new Deffense Points based behavior.
+Similar for the normal attacks, but **we have added the new Deffense Points based behavior**.
 #### Assumptions made so far
 - Characters and weapons do not change type.
 - Weapons can be equipped to only one character at a time.
 If the player tries to equip a weapon that is already equipped to another character, the weapon user is updated, so the first one ends without equipped weapon.
 - In the future, we may be interested in add another type of Enemy (So we abstracted all unspecific methods of Enemy in an AbstractCPUCharacter abstract class).
 - We can identify characters by their name, and that works both for CPU and Player characters.
 There will not be characters with same name, even if they are from different types (Attention: this last point is very important, because hashcode only takes in count the names, so if there are a BlackMage and an Enemy with the same name, they will have the same hashcode).
 - Initially we considered adding the maximum HP and maximum DP to the features that determine a character, however, we will consider that in the future the characters could 'level up' and increase these characteristics, so the key will be only the name.
+- Related to the character equipment, we decided to take the option that says that a Thief can equip Swords, Thieves and Bows.
 ---

 # #Homework 1